melentye/andrey-melentyev.com/src/2017-09-15_productivity-tools.md

 I started doing zero inbox before it was cool and for legacy reasons continue doing so without the help of additional tools.
 Modern email services from ProtonMail, Gmail or Apple all support archiving emails.
-My workflow for both personal and work mailboxes is to quickly read skim through all the incoming correspondence and immediately archive it if it doesn't require an action.
+My workflow for both personal and work mailboxes is to quickly skim through all the incoming correspondence and immediately archive it if it doesn't require an action.
 You may be surprised how many emails, especially the work ones, do not assume any sort of reaction except for being read and sometimes not even that.
 If an email is actionable and requires a response, it stays in the inbox.
 Depending on the nature of the email it may lead to some items being created in the to-do